vicwomg/jamtrip/README.md

 The goal is to be as simple to use as possible, since many musicians have had a hard time setting JackTrip up.
 By contrast, JamTrip does not require manually launching multiple programs, configuring them, connecting audio routes, or using the command line.
 It handles all of that for you in one single app.

+JamTrip is only working on Mac OSX at the moment.

 Check out [CCRMA](https://ccrma.stanford.edu/software/jacktrip/) for more information about the amazing JackTrip project that makes this possible.

 <div>